inside top of book cover

 48b

 Perennial.
 Inflorescence 3 to 50 cm (1.1 to 18 in) long.
 Bristles often orange, present in groups of three.
 Glumes and lemma much as in S. parviflora { medium to large, densely cespitose, perennial grass, tolerant of flooded ground (see Figure 8E at bottom of page).
-[HAW - NAT] African bristle grass [?GUM - NAT]
+[HAW - NAT] [FAC] African bristle grass [?GUM - NAT]

 Setaria sphacelata (Schumach.)
 Stapf & C.E.
 Hubb ex M.B.
 Moss